 Are you certain that your team hasn’t already?

-Open-source packages on NuGet.org are a part of nearly every single modern .NET5+ application.
-They're almost certainly, a part of some the ones you and your team develop.
+Open-source packages on NuGet.org are a part of nearly every single modern .NET5+(.NET 5 to .NET 8) application.
+They’re almost certainly, a part of some of the ones you and your team develop.

-Major vulnerability, dependency, and licensing risks are an inherent part of using NuGet.
+Major vulnerabilities, dependencies, and licensing risks are an inherent part of using NuGet.
 This happens because while NuGet is easy to get started with, it gets complex quick.

-We're working on creating a free guide of how to take your NuGet packages and .NET5+ applications into the modern enterprise.
+We’re working on creating a free guide on how to take your NuGet packages and .NET5+ applications into the modern enterprise.